 On a crisp February afternoon, as I was flicking through the anniversary issue of Polish Vogue, one particular feature caught my attention.
 It was a news story about a fashion exhibition on show at The Central Museum of Textiles in Łódź, celebrating the 60th anniversary of Moda Polska (Polish Fashion), the brand that introduced Polish women to the world of elegant, sophisticated fashion.

 We were going to be in the city the following month to see Florence and the Machine live, so I excitedly checked the opening dates.
-As you can possibly imagine, once I realised our visit fell on the closing weekend, I messaged my boyfriend with a “can we please go?” right away.
+Once I realised our visit fell on the closing weekend, I messaged my boyfriend with a “can we please go?” right away.

 Moda Polska or Dior…?

 In order to understand the phenomenon of Moda Polska, we need to assess the post-war history of the country and how it intertwined with the advent of its fashion industry.
-After the outbreak of World War II, fashion-conscious Polish women were forced to give up their elegant apparel for more practical, often recycled garments.
+After the outbreak of World War II, fashion-conscious Polish women had to give up their elegant apparel.
+They had to replace it with more practical, often recycled garments.

 Polish People’s Republic